 How can you practice bone safety?

 Often times dog parents give their dogs bones without fully understanding the responsibility that comes with it.
 Monitoring your dog is essential to ensuring your dog enjoys the benefits of bones safely.
-If your dog starts breaking off large pieces, or the bone gets too small to chew safely, be sure to take the bone away.
+If your dog starts breaking off pieces, or the bone gets too small to chew safely, be sure to take the bone away.

 Here are a couple of do’s and don’t tips to help keep your dog safe.